-Uterine fibroids are a problem for a lot of women, especially after age 30.
+Uterine fibroids are a problem for a lot of women, especially after the age of 30.
 Fibroids are benign tumors that grow in the muscle cells of the uterus.
 While estimates vary, at least half of American women who are of reproductive age have fibroids.[ref]

 Symptoms of fibroids include:

 Not all women have symptoms with fibroids – it depends on the location and size.

 You would think that something that affects more than half of women would be well understood and have good solutions available.
 Oddly enough, there are still questions surrounding the causes of fibroids, and a lot of the solutions available are either ineffective or come with significant side effects.

 Genetics plays a role in the susceptibility to fibroids, but, as you will see, lifestyle factors are also important.[ref]

-Genetics studies show that a fibroid will arise from one cell that has somewhat unchecked growth.
-Stem cells are present in the muscle of the uterus, which needs to be able to grow and change both monthly and in pregnancy.[ref][ref]
+Genetic studies show that a fibroid will arise from one cell that has somewhat unchecked growth.
+Stem cells are present in the muscles of the uterus, which need to be able to grow and change both monthly and during pregnancy.[ref][ref]

-The stem cells in the uterine muscle are capable of replicating into more muscle tissue – that is their whole purpose.
-When there is DNA damage in a growth related gene, the stem cell to go on a growth spree and become a fibroid.
-Additionally, the conditions for growth and proliferation of the cell need to be right (see below).
+The stem cells in the uterine muscles are capable of replicating into more muscle tissue – that is their whole purpose.
+When there is DNA damage in a growth-related gene, the stem cells go on a growth spree and become fibroids.
+Additionally, the conditions for growth and proliferation of the cells need to be right (see below).
 The body’s normal way of dealing with damaged DNA also needs to be overridden.[ref]

-Estrogen and progesterone are involved in the formation and growth of fibroids, which occurs mainly during the reproductive years when estrogen and progesterone levels are high.
+Estrogen and progesterone are involved in the formation and growth of fibroids, which occur mainly during the reproductive years when estrogen and progesterone levels are high.
 Fibroids usually decrease in size once a woman reaches menopause.

 The cells in a fibroid have increased estrogen and progesterone receptors.
 Animal studies show that the addition of estrogen alone, or estrogen plus progesterone, can increase the size of fibroids.[ref]

 In the uterus, estrogen upregulates IFG-1 (insulin-like growth factor 1), EGFR, TGF-beta1.
-All of these are growth-related molecules.[ref]
+These are all growth-related molecules.[ref]

-Interleukin-1 is an inflammatory cytokine that can inhibit REST, which is a tumor suppressor.
-Interleukin-1 is also upregulated in fibroid tissue.[ref]
+Interleukin-1 (IL-1) is an inflammatory cytokine that can inhibit REST, which is a tumor suppressor.
+Interleukin-1 happens to also be upregulated in fibroid tissue, thus decreasing the tumor suppressor.[ref]

 Adding fuel to the fibroid fire, exposure to endocrine-disrupting chemicals such as BPA and phthalates also increases the risk and growth of fibroids.